SNOMED-Documents/snomed-editorial-guide/situation-with-explicit-context-modeling.md

   *     * The concept [ 22298006 | Myocardial infarction (disorder)|](http://snomed.info/id/22298006 "22298006 | Myocardial infarction \(disorder\) |") may be elaborated by including it in a clinical record specifying  _family history_.
 A record of a f _amily history of myocardial infarction_ does not imply that the patient has had any type of  _myocardial infarction_.
 Therefore,  _family history_ changes the focus from the default context to a specified context.
     * The concept [ 52734007 | Total replacement of hip (procedure)|](http://snomed.info/id/52734007 "52734007 | Total replacement of hip \(procedure\) |") may be elaborated by stating that the procedure is planned for some future date.
 A record of planned total hip replacement does not imply that the patient has actually had a total hip replacement, i.e. it is not the default context for a procedure.
     * The concept [ 167272007 | Urine protein test not done (situation)|](http://snomed.info/id/167272007 "167272007 | Urine protein test not done \(situation\) |") uses the context-modifying attribute Procedure context (attribute) and a value of Not done (qualifier value).
 This concept is not a subtype of [ 167271000 | Urine protein test (procedure)|](http://snomed.info/id/167271000 "167271000 | Urine protein test \(procedure\) |") , because its axis (hierarchy) is modified.
 Note that |<Procedure> not done| is no longer allowed.
 See the list disallowed naming patterns at [Pre-coordination Naming Patterns Project](https://confluence.ihtsdotools.org/display/IHTSDO1/Pre-coordination+Naming+Patterns+Project).

+ _Axis modification_ is not the same as  _affirmation_ (present) or  _negation_(not present) of a concept, where the essential characteristics of the concept are unchanged.

 ### Affirmation and Negation